OpenBotsAI/OpenBots.Documentation/OpenBots Server/Open Source Design Documentation/Audit Log Component/AuditLogComponentDesignDocument.md

   - AuditLog Data Model:
     - The AuditLog data model will be used to view details of each audit log.
 It will inherit Entity and INonAuditable.
       - Beyond the base class and interface, AuditLog will have Guid ObjectId, string ServiceName, string MethodName, string ParametersJson, string ExceptionJson, string ChangedFromJson, and string ChangedToJson.
-  - AuditLogDetails View Model
+  - AuditLogDetails View Model:
     - The AuditLogDetailsViewModel view model will be used to view details of each audit log.
 It will inherit Entity and IViewModel<AuditLog, AuditLogDetailsViewModel>.
       - Beyond the base class and interface, AuditLogDetailsViewModel will have Guid ObjectId, string ServiceName, string MethodName, string ParametersJson, string ExceptionJson, string ChangedFromJson, and string ChangedToJson.
-  - AuditLogsLookup View Model
+  - AuditLogsLookup View Model:
     - The AuditLogsLookupViewModel view model will be used to view the list of service names.
       - It will have List<string> ServiceNameList>.
-  - AuditLog View Model
+  - AuditLog View Model:
     - The AuditLogViewModel view model will be used to view details of all audit logs.
 It will inherit IViewModel<AuditLog, AuditLogViewModel>.
       - Beyond the interface, AuditLogViewModel will have string ServiceName, string MethodName, string CreatedBy, DateTime CreatedOn, Guid ObjectId, and Guid Id.